httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 *RFC EDITOR: please remove this section before publication*

-This draft was originally largely based on draft-cavage-http-signatures-12, but has since diverged.
-[The community of that I-D](https://github.com/w3c-dvcg/http-signatures/issues?page=2&q=is%3Aissue+is%3Aopen) and the authors have identified several issues with the current text, many of which are noted within the text.
-Additionally, the authors have identified a number of new features that are required in order to support additional use cases.
+This work was originally based on draft-cavage-http-signatures-12, but has since diverged from it, to reflect discussion since adoption by the HTTP Working Group.
+In particular, it addresses issues that have been identified, and adds features to support new use cases.
+It is a work-in-progress and not yet suitable for deployment.

 --- middle